Skip to main content

 • medicines for your thyroid gland (e.g. levothyroxine, carbimazole, propylthiouracil)

-• cyproheptadine, a medicine used for treating allergies
+• cyproheptadine, a medicine used for treatment of allergic disorders

-Your doctor will decide how many METOPIRONE capsules you need depending on the type of test you are having and your body weight.
+• Your doctor will decide how many Metopirone® capsules you need, depending on your body weight.

-There are two types of METOPIRONE tests.
+There are two types of Metopirone® test.
 Your doctor will advise you which one you will have.

 1. Short single dose test:

-• This test can either be done at home or overnight in hospital.
+• This test can either be done at home or you may be admitted to hospital overnight.

-• At around midnight you will the number of METOPIRONE capsules your doctor tells you to.
+• At around midnight you will take a number of Metopirone® capsules calculated by your doctor, according to your body weight.
 This may be up to maximum 3 grams (12 capsules).

 • Eight hours later, a blood sample will be taken.